¨You make a living by what you get. You make a life by what you give.¨

 - Become a more effective advocate for changes at home that will help poor people overseas

-- Live out your faith or religious beliefs through deeds and working for justice
+- Live out your faith or religious beliefs through deeds and work for justice

 Bad reasons to volunteer